cheikhshift/god/README.md

 # Go Debug
-Go syntax helper.
+Go syntax checker.

 ![](gd.png)

-It is a command line tool that simplifies fixing Go syntax issues.
+It is a command line tool that simplifies finding and fixing Go syntax issues.

 # Install